-The structure of the programme includes residential courses, an extended placement, individually selected training and mentoring.
-The Fellows have proved to be a self-sustaining network in a growing international family.
+The structure of the programme includes two residential courses, an extended placement, individually selected training and mentoring.
 As a part of the Clore Leadership Programme, each international fellow will undertake an individually tailored programme based in the UK which will include:

 - Attendance at two mandatory intensive residential leadership courses (lasting two weeks each) with their group of Clore Fellows; the first takes place in September/October at the start of the academic year and the second in June/July at the end of the academic year;